sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

-- For IP and Copyright, we are working with lawyers at ISED who work on IP policy
+- For IP and Copyright, we are working with lawyers at ISED who work on IP policy as well as our own ESDC IP CoE
-- Automated security checks?
+- Automated security checks and audit functionalities are common place in the industry, can leverage existing solutions.
 - Will be working with CFOB to mitigate the risk of contract splitting (likely through a combo of education, audit, and perhaps a limit on re-use of certain suppliers - similar to the way some supply arrangements work)
 - We are also working with CFOB on this and the system would include similar questions that must be answered during any procurement (e.g. confirm that capacity does not exist in house).
 We intend to go the National Union Management Committee to be completely transparent about this pilot.
+- Possibility to integrate auditing methodologies and tools in the backend process.

 ---